SBA Default Blog

 You seem like a good guy, Jason, but how can I know that you are right about all this?

 Here are some links to various SBA articles by some well known financial companies like value penguin, lendio or nerdwallet.
 Feel free to compare notes on the basics.
 For the record, it drives me nuts that Google search results favor all these site over mine for the two most searched for phrases.
 SBA loan default and SBA default.
 Anyone searching these phrases would clearly benefit more from my website.

 Questions To Ask A Potential Debt Settlement Advisor

-(Note: as a former banker with 16 years experience, I routinely analyzed all types of financial statements, tax returns, and personal financial statements.
-As a consultant, I know exactly what the banks and SBA focus on when looking at your financial info and what happens if you default on sba.
+- What is your experience with financial statement analysis (both personal and business)?(Note: as a former banker with 16 years experience, I routinely analyzed all types of financial statements, tax returns, and personal financial statements.
+As a consultant, I know exactly what the banks and SBA focus on when looking at your financial info and what happens in case of SBA loan default.
 It’s important to note that many SBA settlements go through intermediaries such as a bank, so there is no direct negotiation going on with the SBA.
 This fact makes it crucial that your SBA expert have a strong grasp on how the SBA thinks. )

-- What specific experience do you have that qualifies you as an SBA settlement expert?
+What specific experience do you have that qualifies you as an SBA settlement expert?

-- Do you have any literature (website, blog, pamphlet etc) where I can get a better feel for the depth of your SBA settlement knowledge?
+Do you have any literature (website, blog, pamphlet etc) where I can get a better feel for the depth of your SBA settlement knowledge?